evansbenj/XT_WW_WZ_WY/2_calculating_pi_in_windows.md

 ```
 thetaStat do_stat out.thetas.idx -win 50000 -step 10000  -outnames theta.thetasWindow.gz
 ```
+This generated an output file with the suffix ".pestPG" that has the windowed stats.

+I need to divide these by the number of sites to get the pi per site...

-These methods below were not used...
+# These methods below were not used...
 I'm going to try three approaches - vcftools, tabfile + myscript, and general_genomics.
 The first works from a vcf file, which I now have.
 The last works from a geno file.

 First phase with Beagle: